 The magic of Porthtowan on a stormy morning.

-The sea was wild for this summer re-visit.
-Porthtowan beach, on Cornwall’s North Coast, is a geological treasure, the fractured rocks testimony to the relentless motion of the Atlantic against this shore.
-Its scale is grand, the coastline stretching away to the west from the shoreline and the beach feels expansive on a low, ebb tide.
-It’s a great place to reconnect with nature and our place in it.
+The sea was wild on this occasion.
+Porthtowan beach is a geological treasure, the fractured rocks testimony to the relentless motion of the Atlantic against this shore.
+Its scale is grand, as the coastline stretches away to the west from the shoreline.
+The beach feels expansive on a low, ebb tide.
+This is a great place to reconnect with nature and our place within it.

 Another Sarah, with her son Wilbur, also enjoying the natural side of the beach.